Sawangg/PokemonIUT/README.md

 # PokemonIUT

+A one week project where I created a Pokemon game.

 ## Day 1
 Started with a new project and added the basics of the game with some trivial graphics